Hari0810/FTMR-FPGA/README.md

 ## Toolchain

-This project uses the icefun iCE40-HX8K FPGA development board due to its affordability, ease of use, and the ability to program using open-source software.
+This project uses the iceFUN iCE40-HX8K FPGA development board due to its affordability, ease of use, and the ability to program using open-source software.

 The Apio toolkit is used to verify, simulate, build and program the FPGA.